vc64web/virtualc64web/README.md

 * polishing of the scene browser UI component ... show more infos about each entry
 * added search to the collector interface for local stored snapshots and csdb
 * adding favourites feature to the collector interface, to be able to 💖 entries and easily filter them
-* drag and drop for CSDb-download-links into the fileslot or emulator window and CSDb-release-links into search field of scene browser
+* drag and drop for CSDb-download-links into the fileslot or emulator window and CSDb-release-links into search field of scene browser (in Safari currently only CSDb-release-links are working)
 * XBoxController standard digipad and analog stick mapping supported

 ## next goals